UKCloud/documentation/articles/portal/ptl-how-reset-password.md

 ---
-title: How to reset your UKCloud Portal password or memorable word
+title: How to change or reset your UKCloud Portal password or memorable word
-description: Explains how to reset or update your own UKCloud Portal password or memorable word or another user's
+description: Explains how to change or reset a UKCloud Portal password or memorable word
 services: portal
 author: shighmoor
 reviewer: shighmoor
-lastreviewed: 09/04/2021
+lastreviewed: 04/04/2022

 toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Reset your UKCloud Portal password or memorable word
+toc_title: Change or reset your password or memorable word
 toc_fullpath: How To/ptl-how-reset-password.md
 toc_mdlink: ptl-how-reset-password.md
 ---

-# How to reset your UKCloud Portal password or memorable word
+# How to change or reset your UKCloud Portal password or memorable word

 ## Overview

-We recommend that you change your password at least every 90 days.
+Any Portal user can change their own password at any time.
+If you forget your password, you can request a reset link (an email with the reset link will be sent to your password reset email address).

-When you contact UKCloud Support, you may be asked to provide letters from a memorable word to authenticate yourself.
+When you contact UKCloud Support or when you perform certain tasks in the Portal, you may be asked to provide letters from a memorable word to further identify yourself.
 You can change your memorable word at any time.
+Portal administrator's can reset another user's memorable word.

+> [!NOTE]
+> In the event that an administrator requires a password reset, or memorable word reset with no other administrator available, contact UKCloud Support on 01252 303300 and select option 2.

 ### Intended audience

-Any Portal user can reset their own password or memorable word.
+This article is intended for Portal users who need to change or reset their password or memorable word.

-To reset another user's password or memorable word, you must be a Portal administrator.
+To change your own password or memorable word, you must have a Portal account.
+To change another user's memorable word, you must be a Portal administrator.

-In the event that an administrator requires a password or memorable word reset, and no other administrators are available, contact UKCloud Support on 01252 303300 and select option 2.

-## Resetting your own password or memorable word
+## Changing your own password or memorable word

+You may want to change your password or memorable word if:

+- You've been using the same one for a while; we recommend that you change your password at least every 90 days

+- You want to make it more robust

+- You believe it may have been compromised

 To change your own password or memorable word:

 1. [*Log in to the UKCloud Portal*](ptl-gs.md#logging-in-to-the-ukcloud-portal) as usual.

-2. At the top right-hand corner, click your user name, and select **Change password**.
+2. At the top right-hand corner, click your username, and select **Change password**.

    ![Change password menu option](images/ptl-mnu-change-password.png)